By Matthew Kadey

 It’s apparent that the wide-open surroundings and fresh air is bringing out our juvenile sides as I gleefully race Tabi, my fellow Canuck travel companion, into the Airport Tower campground, startling a seldom-seen bighorn sheep into retreat.

-In no time our tent city, named for the 1,400-foot monolith watching over us, is transformed into a world class cookery.
+In no time our tent city, named for the 1,400-foot monolith watching over us, is transformed into world-class cookery.

 “We focus mostly on organic and locally grown foods,” Maggie informs us with her consistently sprightly disposition as she and Mike rustle up miso soup and grilled salmon – not exactly fare that you’d expect in one of the nation’s most isolated places.